tessaSAC/stitch-in-time/readme.md

 ## Getting started

+#### Note: If at any point you get lost, you can always refer back to the example code in the [main repo](https://github.com/tessaSAC/stitch-in-time).

 You can either [clone the `startingPoint` branch](https://github.com/tessaSAC/stitch-in-time/tree/startingPoint) or start your own project from scratch with the following steps:

 1. Create a new Ionic Vue project as per [Creating a project with the Ionic CLI](https://ionicframework.com/docs/vue/quickstart#creating-a-project-with-the-ionic-cli)